Data quality

 Save and start discovery

 Click Create.
-Observe begins the metadata extraction process and will discover databases, schemas, and tables within the configured account and surface discovered tables in the Asset Catalog.
+Observe begins the metadata extraction process and will discover your data assets and surface discovered tables in the Asset Catalog.

 Asset Catalog

-Navigate to Asset Catalog, filter by Snowflake tables, and select the desired table.
+Navigate to Asset Catalog, filter by your data platform (for example, Snowflake tables or Databricks tables), and select the desired table.

 You can sort tables by popularity to quickly identify frequently used tables.
 Popularity rankings are based on query frequency and the number of unique users accessing each table.